cburgmer/rasterizeHTML.js/README.md

 As described in http://robert.ocallahan.org/2011/11/drawing-dom-content-to-canvas.html and https://developer.mozilla.org/en/HTML/Canvas/Drawing_DOM_objects_into_a_canvas however it is possible by embedding the HTML into an SVG image as a <foreignObject> and then drawing the resulting image via ctx.drawImage().

+To cope with the existing limitations, html2canvas will load external images and store them inline via data: URIs.

 Limitations
 -----------

 This code is experimental.

 SVG is not allowed to link to external resources, as such all used resources need to be embedded using data: URIs.
+However resources can only be loaded if from the same origin, unless CORS is used.

 Testing
 -------